OpenZeppelin/solidity-ast/README.md

 ## Utilities

-Included in the package is a set of utility function for type-safe interactions with nodes based on the node type.
+Included in the package is a set of utility functions for type-safe interactions with nodes based on the node type.

 ### `isNodeType(nodeType, node)`